Bailiff Fees: Council Tax

 Sale Stage Fee:£110 (plus 7.5% of the value of the debt over £1,500)

 This fee may be charged when a bailiff/enforcement agent attends your premises to take control of goods.
 The fee covers the preparations for the removal of goods.
 Additional charges may also be applied for storage charges and locksmith’s fees.

 Can the bailiff/enforcement agent charge ‘multiple’ fees?

 The simple answer is NO. Regulation 11 of the Taking Control of Goods (Fees) Regulations 2014 provides that the enforcement company should ensure that all debts appearing on their records be enforced by the bailiff/enforcement agent at the same time.
 Consequently…..only one Enforcement Fee of £235 may be charged.

-To clarify the position, if a person has two Liability Orders then the bailiff company must send a separate Notice of Enforcement for each debt and a Compliance Fee of £75 is applicable for each account.
+To clarify the position, if you have two Liability Orders, then the bailiff company must send a separate Notice of Enforcement for each debt.
+A Compliance Fee of £75 is applicable for each account.
 However, if a personal visit is made to the property, then wherever practical, the enforcement company must ensure that all debts appearing on their records should be enforced by the bailiff/enforcement agent at the same time and most importantly…...only one Enforcement Fee of £235 may be charged.